 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 If you enjoy modern history then this could be the course for you as we focus on the struggles that led eventually to greater democracy in two European nations: Germany and Italy.
-You'll explore the turbulent years in Italy and Germany that saw the collapse of democracy and the creation of fascist dictatorships, then in second year learn about the struggles of ordinary people in 19th and early 20th century Britain as they fought for the right to vote, decent wages and greater freedom.
+You'll explore the turbulent years in Italy and Germany that saw the collapse of democracy and the creation of fascist dictatorships, then in the second year learn about the struggles of ordinary people in 19th and early 20th century Britain as they fought for the right to vote, decent wages and greater freedom.

 What will I study in History (Dictatorship and Democracy) A-level?